The 7 Best Audio Interfaces For Shure SM7B (2023)

 2. Audient iD4 MKII

-It’s no coincidence that the Audient iD4 MKII has been met with raving reviews pretty much everywhere.
+It’s no coincidence that the Audient iD4 MKII has been met with great reviews pretty much everywhere.
 Within its price range, this portable audio interface features the best mic preamps I have ever worked with.

 The construction is excellent, the design is sleek, the software is easy to use, and the volume knob is as sweet as it gets.
 But yes, the preamp is the standout.
 After all, the iD4 MKII is equipped with the same Class A preamp technology that Audient uses in its high-cost consoles, meaning you have access to top-class sound quality for a super low price.